JocysCom/UMQF/MORA/analysis/enders-game/entities/graff-actions.md

 UMQ_final(a,e) = -0.18 × 0.9 × 1.0 = **-0.162**

 ### 2 Humanity - potential salvation

+Context: Graff bet on Ender being the savior of humanity, authorizing his recruitment to secure the species' survival.

 *Note: This is a high-stakes gamble.
 Graff believes Ender is the one.*